Mira Mesa Community Planning Group

 Current Projects (large projects have their own pages):

 Carroll Canyon Master Plan: The Carroll Canyon Master Plan has been revised.
-The new development to be built on the former Fenton/Hanson gravel quarry is called 3Roots.
+The new development under construction on the former Fenton/Hanson gravel quarry is called 3Roots.
 See details here.

 Pure Water Program: The City’s Pure Water program will be installing a pipeline along Miramar Road to take treated was from the purification plant near I-805 to Miramar Reservoir.
 Presentations and related documents can be found here.